Steve Earle: 2000–present

+On April 26, 2025, Earle was invited by Vince Gill to become a member of the Grand Ole Opry.

+Earle makes a cameo appearance in the 12th episode of the second season of the Peacock mystery series Poker Face as a truck driver.

+The Steve Earle Show

+The Steve Earle Show (formerly known as The Revolution Starts Now) was a weekly radio show on the Air America Radio network hosted by Earle.
+It highlighted some of Earle's favorite artists, blending in-studio performances with liberal political talk and commentary.
+The show aired Sundays on some Air America affiliates from 10 to 11 pm ET.
+The show last aired on June 10, 2007, and that was a rebroadcast of a past episode.
+Earle subsequently started DJing on a show on Sirius Satellite Radio called Hardcore Troubadour.

 Personal life

-Earle has been married seven times, including twice to the same woman.
-He married Sandra "Sandy" Henderson in Houston at the age of 18, but left her to move to Nashville a year later where he met and married his second wife, Cynthia Dunn.
-Earle married his third wife, Carol-Ann Hunter, who is the mother of their late son, singer-songwriter Justin Townes Earle (1982–2020).
+Steve Earle has been married seven times, including twice to the same woman.
+He married Sandra "Sandy" Henderson in Houston at the age of 18, and left her to move to Nashville a year later.
+There, he met and married his second wife, Cynthia Dunn.
+Earle married his third wife, Carol-Ann Hunter, who was the mother of their son, singer-songwriter Justin Townes Earle (1982–2020).

-Next, he married Lou-Anne Gill (with whom he had a second son, Ian Dublin Earle, in January 1987) and then his fifth wife, Teresa Ensenat, who was an A&R executive for Geffen Records at the time.
-He then married Lou-Anne Gill a second time, and finally, in 2005, he married singer-songwriter Allison Moorer with whom he had a third son, John Henry Earle, in April 2010.
+Next, he married Lou-Anne Gill (with whom he had a second son, Ian Dublin Earle, in January 1987).
+In December 1987, a groupie, Theresa Baker, claimed her daughter (Jessica Montana Baker) was fathered by Earle, though the initial DNA test was inconclusive and Earle did not submit to a second.
+His fifth wife was Teresa Ensenat, an A&R executive for Geffen Records at the time.
+He then married Lou-Anne Gill a second time, and finally, in 2005, he married singer-songwriter Allison Moorer, with whom he had a third son, John Henry Earle, in April 2010.
 John Henry was diagnosed with autism before age two.
-In March 2014, Earle announced that he and Moorer had separated.
+(In March 2014, Earle announced that Moorer and he had separated.
+Earle has primary custody of John Henry during the school year and then tours in the summer.
+In an interview with The Guardian, Earle said about John Henry, "I know why I get up in the morning now: to figure out a way to make sure he's going to be all right when I’m gone.
+That's my job.
+That's what I do.")

-In 1993, Earle was arrested for possession of heroin and in 1994, for cocaine and weapons possession.
+In 1993, Earle was arrested for possession of heroin, and in 1994, for cocaine and weapons possession.
 A judge sentenced him to a year in jail after he admitted possession and failed to appear in court.
 He was released from jail after serving 60 days of his sentence.
-He then completed an outpatient drug treatment program at the Cedarwood Center in Hendersonville, Tennessee.
-As a recovering heroin addict, Earle has used his experience in his songwriting.
+He then completed an outpatient drug-treatment program at the Cedarwood Center in Hendersonville, Tennessee.
+As a recovering heroin addict, Earle has used his experiences in his songwriting.

-Earle's sister, Stacey Earle is also a musician and songwriter.
+Earle's sister, Stacey Earle, is also a musician and songwriter.